protegeproject/swrltab/README.md

 ### Building

 *The SWRLAPI libraries used by the SWRLTab are not yet on Maven central.
-They can be built using the following [build project](https://github.com/protegeproject/swrltab-project).*
+They can be built using the [SWRLTab build project](https://github.com/protegeproject/swrltab-project).*

 Get a copy of the latest code: